Frequently Asked Questions

 Export controls apply to grants or contracts that involve technology listed in either the Commerce Control List (EAR) or the U.S. Munitions List (ITAR) and:

 - The research does not qualify for an exclusion; or

-- Specific controls are agreed on to protect information resulting from the research including access, publication, or participation restrictions; or
+- There are specific controls required in order to protect information resulting from the research.
+Such controls may include access, publication, or participation restrictions; or

-- Defense articles or associated technical information are used in the research.
+- Defense articles or associated technical data to be developed or used in the research.